2023 Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region

 Read full report on Precision Metal Working at Triangle Tech - Bethlehem

-With a ranking of #9, Pittsburgh Technical College did quite well on this year’s best value schools for precision metal working students working on their associate degree.
-Located in the rural area of Oakdale, Pittsburgh Technical College is a private not-for-profit college with a small student population.
+Pittsburgh Technical College landed the #9 spot in the 2023 rankings for the best value associate degree precision metal working programs.
+Located in the rural area of Oakdale, Pittsburgh Technical College is a private not-for-profit school with a small student population.

 Out-of-state tuition fees for undergraduate students at Pittsburgh Technical College are $16,974 per year.
 After completing their Associate Degree, precision metal working graduates from Pittsburgh Technical College carry an average student debtload of $15,899.

-Alfred State undergraduate students pay an average of $15,942 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Alfred State are $15,942 per year.
 After completing their Associate Degree, precision metal working graduates from Alfred State carry an average student debtload of $10,987.
 The average monthly payment of a loan this size is about $353, assuming that the borrower is on a 10-year repayment plan.

 State | Degrees Awarded |